codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 - Retrieves the URL from the request.
 - Creates a unique ID for the URL using the hashlib module.
 - Adds a task to the queue with the URL for processing.
-- Redirects to a the final results webpage view.
+- Redirects to the final results webpage view.

 Next we need to create the task that will scrape the user's URL, and the final results page to display the tasks results.